Hiroyuki Nishimura

 Hiroyuki Nishimura (西村 博之, Nishimura Hiroyuki) is a Japanese internet entrepreneur.
-He founded the message board 2channel, and is an administrator of 4chan.
+He founded the message board 2channel, and is the owner of 4chan.
 He is also a self-help author and TV personality.
 He is often known by his given name, hiroyuki (ひろゆき), which he uses, rendered intentionally in lowercase, both as a pen name and as a username.

 Until February 2013, he was a director of, and advisor to, Niwango, operator of the video-sharing service niconico.

 Christopher Poole, the founder of 4chan, formally announced on 21 September 2015, that he had sold the website to Nishimura.
 After a dispute with 2channel's hosting provider, Nishimura no longer administrates 2channel, but instead operates a competitor to it, 2ch.sc.

 Career

 Nishimura was born in Sagamihara, Kanagawa, but raised in Tokyo.
 He founded Tokyo Access LP in 1998.
 In May 1999, he opened 2channel while he was studying at the University of Central Arkansas.
 In June 2001, he founded Irregulars and Partners KK with Ichirō Yamamoto, which was involved in 2channel's management, but later left.

 He graduated with a degree in psychology from Chuo University in 2000.

 In January 2007, Nishimura was an advisor to Skip-Up KK, CEO of Tokyo Plus KK, co-founder of Future Search Brazil (未来検索ブラジル) KK, and a director of Niwango, the company that launched Nico Nico Douga.
 He left his role at Niwango in February 2013.

+In March 2026, Nishimura alongside Gackt, Hideaki Anno and Dwango founder Nobuo Kawakami were appointed as company directors of POPOPO, a social media app which uses metaverse video calls and was promoted as the “last social media service made by humans before the AI era.”